riosnav/Pi-Weather-Hub/README.md

 Pi Weather Hub is a Python GUI Application made to display weather data from Spain's State Meteorological Agency [AEMET](https://www.aemet.es), as well as temperature, humidity and pressure measurements from a special Google spreadsheet and a SHT31-D sensor.

-This app is designed for a Raspberry Pi 3 Model B+ connected to a 1024x600 touchscreen, although you can probably run *most* of it (see [Features](#Features)) on any device with similar or higher specs and Python 3.7 or later.
+This app is designed for a Raspberry Pi 3 Model B+ connected to a [1024x600 touchscreen](https://www.waveshare.com/wiki/7inch_HDMI_LCD_(C)), although you can probably run *most* of it (see [Features](#Features)) on any device with similar or higher specs and Python 3.7 or later.
+This version has been tested on Raspberry Pi OS 64-bit 6.6.

 ### Legal notice
 This is NOT an official app from AEMET.
 AEMET, as owner of the reused information, does NOT participate, sponsor or support the reuse that is carried out with this app or the app itself.
 The forecast data displayed by this app is supossed to always be the latest available.